99205 CPT Code | Description, Reimbursement, Modifier & Examples

 Example 21

-Initial office evaluation of a 65-year-old female with exertional chest pain, intermittent claudication, syncope, and a murmur of aortic stenosis.
+Initial office evaluation of a 65-years-old female with exertional chest pain, intermittent claudication, syncope, and a murmur of aortic stenosis.
 (Cardiology)

 Example 22

-Initial office visit for a 73-year-old male with an unexplained 20 lb weight loss.
+Initial office visit for a 73-years-old male with an unexplained 20 lb weight loss.
 (Hematology/Oncology)

 Example 23

-Initial office evaluation included a patient with systemic lupus erythematosus, fever, seizures, and profound thrombodytopenia.
+Initial office evaluation, patient with systemic lupus erythematosus, fever, seizures, and profound thrombodytopenia.
 (Allergy & Immunology/Internal Medicine/Rheumatology)

 Example 24

-Initial office evaluation and management of patients with systemic vasculitis and compromised limb circulation.
+Initial office evaluation and management of patient with systemic vasculitis and compromised circulation to the limbs.
 (Rheumatology)

 Example 25

-Initial office visit for a 24-year-old homosexual male with a fever, cough, and shortness of breath.
+Initial office visit for a 24-year-old homosexual male who has a fever, a cough, and shortness of breath.
 (Infection Disease)

 Example 26

-Initial outpatient evaluation of a 69-year-old male with sever chronic obstructive pulmonary disease, congestive heart failure, and hypertension. (family Medicine)
+Initial outpatient evaluation of a 69-years-old male with sever chronic obstructive pulmonary disease, congestive heart failure, and hypertension. (family Medicine)

 Example 27